braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/best_practices/creating_custom_opt-in_prompts.md

 ![textplus_directions][26]

 Another app that does a wonderful job of priming its' users to accept push notifications is Hopper.
-See their [Medium article][49] on how to best onboard when it comes to push.
+Check out their [Medium article][49] on how to best onboard when it comes to push.

 > If you've implemented a custom push prompt as described above in an iOS app, make sure that you're [reregistering with APNs][44] every time the app runs after they grant push permissions to your app.
 Apple advises this as [device tokens can change arbitrarily][45].